FEATURED CREDIT CARDS

 • Returned Payment Fee: Up to $41

-• Minimum Interest Charge: A minimum interest charge of $1.50 may apply if you carry other interest-incurring balances (e.g., balance transfers, although those fees are not listed in this specific disclosure).
+• Minimum Interest Charge: $1.50 may apply for other interest-incurring balances (e.g., balance transfers).

-• Prefer "buy now, pay later" mechanics over traditional credit cards.
+• Prefer BNPL mechanics over traditional credit cards.

-• Are highly organized and diligent about making payments on time to avoid late fees.
+• Are disciplined about making on-time payments to avoid late fees.

 • Want to finance larger purchases interest-free over three months.

-The U.S. Bank Split World Mastercard® offers a highly innovative approach to consumer credit.
-By offering interest-free 3-month payment plans on all purchases, it provides a powerful, transparent budgeting tool.
+The U.S. Bank Split World Mastercard® offers an innovative approach to consumer credit.
+Interest-free 3-month plans make it a powerful budgeting tool.

 Found this guide helpful?
 Bookmark it for future reference as you continue your financial journey!